 Infomercials are also made available on the internet in the form of videos.
 These videos are created in the same format shown on TV.
 They’re basically produced in the same manner.
 Infomercial videos can be found on social media channels and websites, which you can easily find through search engines.
 The discovery of different mediums extended the capability of direct television response (DRTV) in advertising products through infomercials.

-In this section, we will list down the factors that differ in infomercials and commercials.
+In this section, we will list down the factors that differ between infomercials vs commercials.

 - Commercials are broadcasted for about 15-30 seconds in between TV programs.

 - Infomercials don’t last shorter than 15 minutes.
 As said, they’re long-form advertisements that are usually on-air for 30 minutes long, without interruptions.
 Some infomercial programs last for as long as 60 minutes.